Skip to content

 curl -s https://documentation.noumenadigital.com/get-npl-cli.sh | bash

-After installing the NPL CLI, please restart the terminal to ensure the CLI is available in your PATH.
-If using Windows without WSL, follow instructions here.
+You may have to restart the terminal to ensure the CLI is available in your PATH after installing the NPL CLI.
+If using Windows without WSL, follow instructions here).

 4. Deploy NPL to the NPL Runtime: